aditya-uw/my-wowchemy-site/content/project/biol130_chalktalk/index.md

 ## Description:

-Our final project assignment in this class was to read a paper of our choosing that is relevant to the field of Neuroscience and present about it in a chalk talk format.
+Our final project assignment in this class was to read a paper of our choosing that is relevant to the field of Neuroscience and present about it as a [chalk talk](./johnshopkins_chalktalk.pdf).
 My partner, [Jesus Segovia](https://www.linkedin.com/in/jesus-segovia-594b12262), and I decided to read Nicholas Bellono's paper [*Molecular tuning of electroreception in sharks and skates*](https://doi.org/10.1038/s41586-018-0160-9).

 ## Main Takeaways: